jasleengill2003/jasleengill2003/README.md

-### Hello, im Jasleen Gill, a third-year engineering student with a keen interest in machine learning, cybersecurity and cloud.
+### Hello, im Jasleen Gill, a third-year engineering student with an interest in machine learning, cybersecurity and cloud.
 I am highly motivated to expand my knowledge and skills in these fields.
 I am 6 times hackathon winner as well.

 ---